spolentarutti44/free-genai-bootcamp-2025/my-learning-app/frontEndSpecs.md

-The game will have a game map that will show the user's progress The game will have a simple text based interface Defeat the monster to progress the characters experience and raise their level and basic stats
+The game will have a game map that will show the user's progress The game will have a simple text based interface Defeat the monster to progress the characters experience and raise their level and basic stats While traversing the map the user will have to answer questions to progress The questions will be in the form of a sentence in english with a substitue word in {language}=[Salish] The user will have to answer the question by selecting the correct word from a dropdown The words will populte from the backend API GET request to the /words endpoint